MBA in Marketing Management: Overview, Courses & Career Outlook

 • Indian Institute of Management Ahmedabad (IIMA): Within its flagship PGP program, this institute provides a thorough marketing specialization with an emphasis on strategy, research, and practical applications.

-• Delhi University’s Faculty of Management Studies (FMS): FMS is renowned for its industry-focused, hands-on curriculum, affordable fees with high ROI, and elite marketing placements.
+• Delhi University’s Faculty of Management Studies (FMS): FMS is renowned for its industry-focused, hands-on curriculum, affordable fees with high return on investment (ROI), and elite marketing placements.

 • Indian Institute of Management Bangalore (IIMB): With solid corporate partnerships, this institute offers a wide range of electives in digital marketing, brand management, and consumer behaviour.